NelsonTan02/Versa_CaseStudy/README.md

 2. Open terminal, navigate to the downloaded repo file directory (Versa_CaseStudy)

-2. Execute script.js file with command -> `Node script.js`
+3. Execute script.js file with command -> `Node script.js`

-3. `output.json` will be created

 4. Output of the script will be displayed in the `output.json` file